Inflect logo

 Global Connectivity GradeBReliable regional link for local traffic.

-Direct Cloud On-Ramps0 – as of September 2025São Paulo remains the nearest primary hub.
+Direct Cloud On-Ramps0 – as of January 2026São Paulo is the primary hub.

-Sales Tax18% VAT, as of September 2025Consolidated ICMS, PIS-COFINS, and ISS rates.
+Sales Tax18% VAT, as of January 2026Consolidated ICMS, PIS-COFINS, and ISS rates.

 Network & Connectivity Ecosystem

-Eunápolis functions as a key transit point for data moving through the interior of Bahia, providing necessary redundancy for the state's fiber backbone.
+Eunápolis functions as a key transit point for data moving through the interior of Bahia, providing necessary redundancy for the fiber backbone of the state.

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions, as of September 2025.
+Direct Cloud On-Ramps: 0, as of January 2026.
 There are currently no native on-ramps for AWS, Google Cloud (GCP), Microsoft Azure, Alibaba Cloud, Oracle Cloud, or IBM Cloud.
 Connectivity to these services is typically managed via private waves or transport to major hubs in São Paulo.

 Internet Exchange Points (IXPs): Local traffic typically peers through regional exchange points in Salvador or connects directly to the national IX.br infrastructure in larger metropolitan hubs to ensure efficient routing.